aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Defined in the config file under deployments w/TGW VPN attachments (but without an AMI or VPC association)

+Examples of each of the firewall options have been included as variants of the Lite config file [example](./customization-index.md#11-sample-accelerator-configuration-files).

 Note: While we only provide a single example for each 3rd party implementation today, the implementations are generic and should be usable by any 3rd party firewall vendor, assuming they support the required features and protocols.
 The two examples were driven by customer demand and heavy lifting by the 3rd party vendor.
 We look forward to additional vendors developing and contributing additional sample configurations.

 ### 2.2.7.
 Other